Social determinants of mid- to long-term disaster impacts on health: A systematic review

 As disaster health data and research has tended to focus on the short-term health impacts, no systematic assessment of the social determinants of the mid- to long-term health impacts of disasters has been identified.
 This review assessed the chronic health impacts of disasters and explored the potential socioeconomic determinants of health impact through a systematic review.

-Adults, Both sexes, Cardiovascular diseases, Child health, Children, Cyclone, Early Recovery, Earthquake, Endocrine and metabolic diseases, Fire, Flash flood/Flood, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Malaria and protozoal infections, Mental health, Non-communicable diseases (all), Older people, Persons with disabilities, Population displacement, Technological disaster, Tsunami, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Cyclone/Hurricane/Typhoon, Early Recovery, Earthquake, Endocrine and metabolic conditions, Fire, Flash flood/Flood, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Malaria and protozoal infections, Mental health, Non-communicable diseases (all), Older people, Persons with disabilities, Population displacement, Technological disaster, Tsunami, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens